you have questions, here’s some answers.

 4381 Fraser St Unit 207, Vancouver, BC V5V 4G4

-The studio is located just off Fraser Street in East Vancouver, with ample street parking available nearby.
+The office is located just off Fraser Street in East Vancouver, with ample street parking available nearby.